 General Disclosure Statement

 It is the policy of the University of California, Irvine School of Medicine to ensure balance, independence, objectivity, and scientific rigor in all educational activities.
 The views and opinions expressed in this activity are those of the speakers and do not necessarily reflect the views of the University of California, Irvine School of Medicine.
-Full disclosure will be included during the conference presentation and listed on the conference website (www.hivconference.org).
+Full disclosure will be included during the conference presentation and listed on the conference website (www.hivconference.org) or 37th Annual HIV/AIDS on the Front Line Conference.

+University of California, Irvine School of Medicine Continuing Medical Education adheres to the ACCME’s Standards for Integrity and Independence in Accredited Continuing Education.
+Any individuals in a position to control the content of a CE activity, including faculty, planners, reviewers or others are required to disclose all relevant financial relationships with ineligible entities (commercial interests).
+All relevant conflicts of interest have been mitigated prior to the commencement of the activity.

 ADA Statement